boutalbi/TensorClus/docs/index.rst

 **TensorClus** is distributed under the 3-Clause BSD license.
 It works with  Python>= 3.6.

 .. note::  If you use this software as part of your research, please cite: `Rafika Boutalbi, Lazhar Labiod, Mohamed Nadif.
-TensorCLus: A Python Library for Tensor Co-clustering.`
+TensorClus: A Python Library for Tensor Co-clustering.`